marilinasantero/marilinasantero.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: OR: Why you'd want to go on a date with me
+subtitle: Why you'd want to go on a date with me
 ---

 My name is Marilina.

 - 👋 Hi, I’m from Argentina living in Spain.